Alive IV exhibited at Earth Festa Kanagawa 2025

 As of January 2025, over 284,889 people with foreign backgrounds live in Kanagawa Prefecture, including many whose families have lived here for generations.

-This exhibition of "Alive" at Earth Festa Kanagawa were born from a desire to focus on these individuals and share their history and present-day lives.
+This exhibition of Alive IV at Earth Festa Kanagawa grew from a desire to focus on these individuals and share their history and present-day lives.

-"Alive IV" was exhibited together with “삶(Sam) ~ The Paths Walked by Halmonis ~” expressing the lives and bittersweet experiences of halmonis (grandmothers) from the Korean Peninsula through letters and drawings learned in literacy classes.
+The exhibition paired "Alive IV" with “삶(Sam) ~ The Paths Walked by Halmonis ~” expressing the lives and bittersweet experiences of halmonis (grandmothers) from the Korean Peninsula through letters and drawings learned in literacy classes.
 What future do these grandmothers, who have lived over half their lives in Kanagawa Prefecture and say “Japan is also my homeland,” dream of?

 Return to Journal